How to Find the Right Foods for Your Health and Lifestyle

 • Healthy fats like avocado, olive oil, coconut oil, pumpkin seeds, sunflower seeds, and all types of nuts, are essential for brain health and hormone balance.

 Adding these foods to your meals, one at a time, or eating them separately, can help you notice how each affects your energy and mood.
-A food journal is a useful tool to track which foods leave you feeling satisfied and which may reduce your energy.
+A food journal is a useful tool to track which foods leave you feeling satisfied and which may cause adverse effects.

 Diet and Sleep: Calcium and Magnesium

 What you eat can also affect your sleep.
 Calcium helps the brain produce melatonin, the hormone that regulates sleep, while magnesium calms the nervous system and supports deeper rest.
-Foods like spinach, pumpkin seeds, almonds, yogurt, and kefir are excellent sources.
-To see what works best for you, introduce one calcium-rich or magnesium-rich food at a time and record how it impacts your sleep in a journal.
-Supplements of these minerals can also be used, but its best to stick to a 2 to 1 ratio, meaning twice as much calcium as magnesium.
+Foods like spinach, broccoli, pumpkin seeds, sunflower seeds, almonds, yogurt, and cheese are excellent sources.
+(Stick to the veggies and seeds if you are dairy intolerant).

 Matching Your Diet to Your Lifestyle

-Your daily schedule often determines how easy it is to eat well.
-For those with busy lifestyles, portable whole-food snacks can prevent energy crashes and poor choices.
+Your daily routine often determines how easy it is to eat well.
+For those with busy lifestyles, portable whole-food snacks can prevent eating fast foods and having energy crashes.
 Good options include a banana with almond butter, apple slices with cheese, carrot sticks with hummus, or a handful of cashews or almonds.
-These balance protein, fiber, and healthy fats to keep energy steady.
+These balance protein, fiber, and healthy fats to keep the energy steady.

 Foods That Help or Hurt Energy